-It helps to have at least two years of specialized training or associate degrees in applied science or science-related technology.
-The more professionally ambitious aspiring forensic scientists should get bachelor's degrees in chemistry, biology or forensic science.
-Two-year programs that combine theory and practice: coursework and lab training.
+If you want to score a job right out of school, it helps to have at least two years of specialized training or associate degrees in some kind of science-related technology.
+The more professionally ambitious aspiring forensic scientists should get bachelor's degrees in chemistry, biology, or forensic science.
+Two-year programs combine theory and practice: coursework and lab training.